Vbrahma-11/Monte-carlo-portfolio-risk/README.md

 - Test different risk-return profiles
 - Include transaction costs

+## Resources Used

+- *Options, Futures, and Other Derivatives* by John Hull
+- PyTorch Documentation
+- QuantPy (Youtube)

 ## Disclaimer

 Disclaimer - This was just a fun educational personal project, please dont use for reeal life trading.